Audiometric testing service info

 What about new starters or people who were off at the time of testing?

 We have a couple of pages going into this at length.
-This is how we recommend new starters are covered, and this page details people who were not able to attend their hearing test.
+This is how we recommend new starters are covered, and this page details people who were not able to attend their audiometric test.
 In summary:

 For existing clients, if you have people who missed a scheduled test, one option is that we can put them on our ‘catch up’ list and will then call in when in the area to do them.
 For this we only charge a small per-test fee rather than a daily or half-day fee.